microsoft/clrmd/Documentation/GettingStarted.md

 or breaking/continuing the process, you should choose a non-invaisve attach.

-One last note on invasive and non-invasive, is that managed debuggers (such as ICorDebug, and Visual Studio) cannot function when when something pauses the process.
+One last note on invasive and non-invasive, is that managed debuggers (such as ICorDebug, and Visual Studio) cannot function when something pauses the process.
 So if you attach to a process with a Noninvasive or Invasive attach, Visual Studio's debugger will hang until you detach.